 The Academic Affairs Offices at CT State and its 12 main campuses are responsible for all academic programs, courses, and instruction.
 All course and program planning and matters relating to full-time and adjunct faculty are overseen by these departments.

 CT State Chief Academic Officer

-Levy Brown, Ed.D.
-Provost and Vice President for Academic Affairs Connecticut State Community College - Central Office, LBrown@commnet.edu
+Karen Hynick, Ed.D.
+Interim Provost and Vice President for Academic Affairs Connecticut State Community College - Central Office, karen.hynick@ctstate.edu

 CT State Academic Affairs Leaders